Taxes

 • pension, including from private pension savings.

 A flat rate applies to non-residents — 25%.
-But only income received from a source in Portugal is taxed.
+However, only income received from a source in Portugal is taxed.
 For example, if a Portuguese client pays for the services of an individual entrepreneur.

 Tax residents of Portugal pay income tax on a progressive scale, where the rate depends on the amount of annual income.